walterfreeman/music/projects.md

 If you do your own research, you should cite your sources in any clear way that you find convenient.
 If you want to reference recordings, YouTube links would be appreciated.

+### Writing about a concert

+If you attend a concert and write about it, you may choose to write about several different things.
+What you focus on will depend on what you found interesting and what sort of show you attended.
+Regardless, however, you should discuss the connection between the *sounds you heard* and the *physics that produced them*.
+Some things you might address could be:

+* What sort of room was the concert played in?
+Did it suit the instruments, players, and type of music?
+* How do the performers' instruments work?
+What did you notice about them?
+Did their technique match what you know about the physics of their instruments?
+* Did you hear anything unusual or notable?
+Did the performers do anything strange, or did the music itself include any acoustically interesting elements?
+* If the concert involves multiple instruments, how do their sounds differ?
+Do the different timbres and frequency-spectrum characteristics of the instruments complement each other in an aesthetically-interesting way?
+What properties do they have in common, and how do they differ?
+    * Note: in a classical concert held in a formal setting, like Setnor Auditorium, it is bad etiquette to use your cellphone during a performance, even to run your spectrum analyzer.
+Pop/rock/jazz concerts probably don't care...

 ### Some possible paper topics

 Here are some suggested topics.
 If you want to propose your own, feel free!